oopanuga/oopanuga.github.io/_posts/2015-6-30-Asynchronous-programming-in-dot-Net.md

 }
 {% endhighlight %}

-We encapsulated the request into a nice Task object rather than starting a new Thread.
-We don't have to worry about what thread we are in, we let the processor manage this task in a pool of threads, the task will be run in the next thread available.
+Rather than starting a new Thread, we encapsulate the request into a nice Task object.
+Now we don't have to worry about what thread we are in, simply we let the processor manage our task in a pool of threads, the task will be running in the next thread available.
 This leads to a better resource ussage.

-We still have the issue though with the lock of the UI to update it.
-Therefore we still need to use the Dispatcher.Invoke.

 ## Using _async_ and _await_

-Now let's compare for a second the first non-responsive solution with this last solution:
+Let's compare for a second the first non-responsive solution with this last solution:

 **Non-responsive:**